Review | The Mandalorian: Chapter 10 ‘The Passenger’

 With Peyton Reed making his Star Wars directorial debut, The Mandalorian Chapter 10 begins right where chapter nine ended.
 Mando is speeding back to Mos Eisley on his bike with Boba Fett nowhere to be found.
 Hmmm.
 Goooood.
 Anyway, Favreau briefly reminds us for the umpteenth time how much of a badass Mando is and how protective he is of The Child.
-One of my favorite parts was seeing how Mando has assumed the role of parent to him as he worries about his safety constantly and scolds him when he wanders off or does things you should not.
+One of my favorite parts was seeing how Mando has assumed the role of parent to him as he worries about his safety constantly and scolds him when he wanders off or does things he should not.

 Baby Yoda’s adorability level is off the charts as well.
 One of my favorite things about this episode is the creativity of Favreau with the aliens he introduces us to.
-Amy Sedaris’ card-playing “buddy” is an awesome looking giant ant creature and the person Mando has to ferry is a strange frog-salamander thing with a tank full of her eggs.
+Amy Sedaris’ card-playing “buddy” is an awesome-looking giant ant creature and the person Mando has to ferry is a strange frog-salamander thing with a tank full of her eggs.
 Extra points for creativity.
 However, the plot of this episode is a little confusing.
 It starts strong but then deviates to a survival story.
 Mando has to transport the salamander to a world that Sedaris speaks about so briefly I don’t remember its name.

 However, due to the safety of the eggs; Mando cannot travel with his hyperdrive and has to go at sublight speeds.
 WHAAAAT?
 Sublight?!
 It takes 4 years to travel from our Star to the nearest star at Lightspeed and Mando is expected to make it there within a story cycle?
 Very bad science and hard to accept.
 Mando does admit it will take a long time but it is implied to just be a few weeks.
 I have my theory on how the ship can make it at sublight but that will remain in my headcanon for now.
 As of this review, it is a huge plot hole.